DomizianoAtticciati/DomizianoAtticciati/README.md

 ## Projects

 [Shopping Cart Rush](https://drive.google.com/file/d/1LVEtFjZvi6NoKusJ0LomPotycTWH84LR/view?usp=sharing) => A mario-kart-like racing game

+[Bandit Jump](https://drive.google.com/file/d/1zPDlI_GAnlY5wdcpfAR5NML70lh5v6BE/view?usp=sharing) => a mobile platform game soon available on Play Store!

+[You're Lamp Is An Alien](https://globalgamejam.org/2021/games/your-lamp-alien-0) => A puzzle point and click game where you must find the hidden aliens!

 [Care express](https://globalgamejam.org/2020/games/care-express-1) => A puzzle game where you need to deliver the right items to the right people in order to save their relationships.